Bellerophon: The slaying of the Chimera

+Bellerophon took his vengeance on Stheneboea and Proetus as well.
+After returning to the royal couple following the Chimera's death, he pretended to reciprocate Stheneboea's love.
+He promised to take her away to Caria, and she enthusiastically followed him on Pegasus.
+But while they were flying over Melos, Bellerophon threw her off the horse and she drowned in the waves below; fishermen found and returned her body, and Bellerophon confessed his actions to Proetus, claiming that he had exacted appropriate justice from them both in the form of death for her and grief for him.

 Flight to Olympus and fall

-As Bellerophon's fame grew, so did his arrogance.
+As Bellerophon's fame grew, so did his hubris.
 Bellerophon felt that because of his victory over the Chimera, he deserved to fly to Mount Olympus, the home of the gods.
-That act of hubris angered Zeus and he sent a gadfly to sting Pegasus, causing Bellerophon to fall back to Earth.
-Pegasus completed the flight to Olympus where Zeus used him as a pack horse for his thunderbolts.
-On the Plain of Aleion ("Wandering") in Cilicia, Bellerophon, who had been blinded after falling into a thorn bush, lived out his life in misery, "devouring his own soul", until he died.
+This act angered Zeus and he sent a gadfly to sting Pegasus, causing Bellerophon to fall back to Earth and die.
+Pegasus completed the flight to Olympus, where Zeus used him as a pack horse for his thunderbolts.

+According to other narratives, on the Plain of Aleion ("Wandering") in Cilicia, Bellerophon, who had been blinded after falling into a thorn bush, lived out his life in misery, "devouring his own soul", until he died.

 Euripides' Bellerophon

-Enough fragments of Euripides' lost tragedy, Bellerophon, remain as about thirty quotations in surviving texts, giving scholars a basis for assessing its theme: the tragic outcome of his attempt to storm Olympus on Pegasus.
-An outspoken passage—in which Bellerophon seems to doubt the gods' existence, due to the contrast between the wicked and impious, who live lives of ease, with the suffering of the good—is apparently the basis for Aristophanes' imputation of "atheism" to the poet.
+Enough fragments of Euripides' lost tragedy Bellerophon remain (as about thirty quotations in surviving texts) to give scholars a basis for assessing its theme: the tragic outcome of his attempt to storm Olympus on Pegasus.
+An outspoken passage in which Bellerophon seems to doubt the gods' existence, due to the contrast between the wicked and impious, who live lives of ease, with the suffering of the good is apparently the basis for Aristophanes' imputation of "atheism" to the poet.